You will need

-- Each group should choose one article that didn’t do a very good job of framing homelessness.
+- Everyone should choose one article that didn’t do a very good job of framing homelessness.

-- Each group should go through their article and highlight everything that needs to change, for example, big statistics without any explanation or places where causes weren’t mentioned (but could’ve been included).
+- Go through the article and highlight everything that needs to change, for example, big statistics without any explanation or places where causes weren’t mentioned (but could’ve been included).

-- Each group should retell their article, changing all of the things they’ve highlighted to create a better narrative around homelessness.
+- A few people should retell their article, changing all of the things they’ve highlighted to create a better narrative around homelessness.
 It’s up to them how they communicate – they could rewrite it, talk about it and retell it by talking, or even make a storyboard.

 - The person leading the activity should help everyone check their new articles are accurate and appropriate.
 If people aren’t sure about any of the facts they’ve included, it’s best to take them out to be safe.

-- Everyone should send some of their new articles to the journalises who created the originals, with a polite explanation of why they made changes.
+- Everyone should send some of their new articles to the journalists who created the originals, with a polite explanation of why they made changes.
 The journalist or newspaper may even respond.